Regnus 5.2

 Part 1: Your First Regnus Script

-Welcome to the tutorial for the Regnus scripting language.
-Regnus is a powerful recursive language for the generation of random text.
-It can be used for a wide number of practical (and not-so-practical!) applications, both for work and for leisure, and before you start this tutorial, it is recommended that you try playing with some of the many scripts already available to give yourself some idea of some of the many capabilities of the language.
+Welcome to the tutorial for the Regnus scripting language!
+Regnus is a powerful recursive language for the generation of random text, and can be used for a wide number of applications.
+Before you start this tutorial, it is recommended that you try playing with some existing scripts to give yourself some idea of the capabilities of the language!

 So, to begin with, let's get started by creating your very first Regnus script!

 First, open a text editor of your choice.
-For instance, the Windows Notepad will do at a pinch (although we'd recommend Edit Pad Lite for any serious text-editing).
+For instance, the Windows Notepad will do at a pinch (although Edit Pad Lite is a much better option for any serious text-editing).

 Create a new plain text file in your editor, and give it the file extension ".rsf" - this stands for "Regnus Script File", and is the standard file extension for Regnus scripts.